networknt/light-doc/content/tutorial/rest/swagger/ms-chain/httpschain.md

 #### API D

 As we have the server.yml to enable both http and https so the server config for API D is ready.
-However, we only tried to access the API D https port through curl with security disabled.
-Java client access to API through https is not an easy task so we are going to complete the test cases to test API D TLS connection with client module first.
+However, in previous steps we only focused on https port through curl with security disabled.
+Java client access to API through https is not an easy task in other frameworks but it is built in and run as default in light-4j and related frameworks.
+Here we are going to complete the test cases to test API D TLS connection with client module first.

 This step also shows how to build end-to-end test case to test your API endpoints.